nexuspcs/cube.c/README.md

 # cube.c
 A spinning cube animation written in C

-# cube.c
-A spinning cube animation written in C

 If you are interested in learning more, feel free to contact me using my [personal email](mailto:jamescoates06@gmail.com) or by using one of my [business accounts](mailto:james@windcloud.com.au)
 ***